floleuerer/fastai_ulmfit/README.md

 - Model (*model.pth)
 - Vocab (*vocab.pkl)

 I am not reusing the SentencePiece-Model from the language model!
 This could lead to slightly different tokenization but fast.ai (-> language_model_learner()) and the fine-tuning takes care of adding and training unknown tokens!
-This approch gave slightly better results than reusing the SP-Model from the language model.
+This approach gave slightly better results than reusing the SP-Model from the language model.